shunte88/LyMonS/README.md

 That said theres nothing stopping you using them as your main visualization.

 There are currently 7 easter egg modes:
-- <b>[1]</b> Compact Cassette, as visually correct as possible given the OLED limitations.
+- <b>[cassette]</b> Compact Cassette, as visually correct as possible given the OLED limitations.
 Hubs turn and the tape window shows the track "progress"
-- <b>[2]</b> Technics SL-1200, as visually correct as possible given the OLED limitations.
+- <b>[technics]</b> Technics SL-1200, as visually correct as possible given the OLED limitations.
 Tone arm traverses platter to indicate progress.
-- <b>[3]</b> Open Reel To Reel, pure fantasy.
+- <b>[reel2reel]</b> Open Reel To Reel, pure fantasy.
 Reels rotate, minor animation.
-- <b>[4]</b> VCR with flashing 12:00 AM clock!
+- <b>[vcr]</b> VCR with flashing 12:00 AM clock!
 No additional animation - the clock is annoying enough.
-- <b>[5]</b> An old bakelite radio.
+- <b>[radio40]</b> An large ornate radio.
 Minor animation, radio changes station as track progresses.
+- <b>[radio50]</b> An old bakelite radio.
+Minor animation, radio changes station as track progresses.
-- <b>[6]</b> An old analog TV in all its 5x4 glory...
+- <b>[tvtime]</b> An old analog TV in all its 5x4 glory...
 VHF or UHF... no it's worms?!?
-- <b>[7]</b> A crusty old IBM PS/2 clone... playing pong!
-Equally matched "AI" players make for an uneventful game until they cheat!
+- <b>[pctime]</b> A crusty old IBM PS/2 clone... simple animation just for fun

-Specify -E[1-7] to display eggs on track playback
+Specify --egg <name> to display eggs on track playback
 </p>
 These are just a fun display mode where visualization is not possible.